 A survey of the fields of physics, chemistry, earth sciences, and astronomy with emphasis on environmental and other practical applications.
-Three lecture periods and one laboratory period each week.
+Three lectures and one laboratory period per week.
 This course may not be substituted for PH 121 in the physics major program.
-(Satisfies Disciplinary Foundations requirement in a nonlaboratory science.)
-Prerequisite: MA 115 or equivalent.
+(Satisfies Disciplinary Foundations requirement in a laboratory science.)